freerambo/freerambo.github.io/_posts/2017-10-11-table-size-analysis-mysql.markdown

 ## Analysis

+Here I took an example of weather data table.
 From method 2, I got a table size with 17.55 MB.

 Through select count I obtain the row numbers *164164*.
 Hence, the average size of each row is 112 Byte.